Marta Wójtowicz

 I hold a BA (Hons) in Media and Cultural Studies from Lancaster University (First Class Honours) and an MA in Visual Culture from Durham University (Distinction).
 My academic journey has been shaped by a strong interest in the intersections of media, identity, and cultural geopolitics, particularly in relation to Eastern Europe and Slavicness in digital culture.
 My master’s dissertation, The European Semi-Periphery Laughs Back: Analysing Representations of Eastern European Masculinities and Femininities from Euro-Orientalism to Self-Euro-Orientalism, laid the groundwork for my current research.

-My PhD focuses on the self-representations of Eastern Europeans and Slavs in digital media, considering how colonial legacies, gender politics, and cultural hierarchies shape online narratives.
-I explore how “Slavicness” emerges as an identity category and how it is performed, consumed and reimagined in online spaces.
-Of particular interest is the role of ethnic humour and folklore, which reveal the gendered nature of representations of Eastern Europeans and Slavs.
+My PhD focuses on the self-representations of Eastern Europeans and Slavs.
+I explore how “Slavicness” emerges as an identity category and how it is performed, consumed and reimagined in art and media, including new media.
+Of particular interest are the roles of ethnic humour and folklore, which illuminate the gendered and classed dimensions of these representations.

 Research interests